jabhij/DataScience_KnowHow/README.md

 ## Data Science Know-How?
-This repository is dedicated to all the important and insightful resources dedicated to Data Science, Machine Learning (ML), Artificial Intelligence (AI) and all the other related domains.
-Feel free to come along to share your thoughts, and reference material.
+This repository is dedicated to all the important and insightful resources dedicated to Data Science, Machine Learning (ML), Artificial Intelligence (AI), and all the other related domains.
+Feel free to come along to share your thoughts and reference material.

 **[A]**
   - [AUC - TDS](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5)